ptakuuu/celer-layer-zero-transactions-monitor/README.md

-# celer-layer-zero-transactions-monitor
+### Celer & LayerZero Transactions Monitor

-Celer &amp; LayerZero Transactions Monitor App
+Running is simple as always - yarn or npm install && yarn or npm start